 — Melanie Hadley (@Melhadley) March 2, 2017

 — Clare Baird (@LittleGumby) March 2, 2018

 This year, I’m hoping that school classrooms up and down the land are full of cycling kids!
 Do let me know in the comments section below, or on the Cycle Sprog Facebook page, if your child is going dressed as Fergus Hamilton, Daisy, Belinda Bruce, Mikey McLeod, Calamity Coogan or any of the other characters from the Flying Fergus series on World Book Day.

 *Thankfully I am not left to my own devices when it comes to creating World Book Day costumes for our boys.
 I need to declare at this point, that I am married to someone who loves the challenge of dressing their children as literary characters.
 Every year Chris comes up with fabulous outfits, based on whatever books the boys have enjoyed that year.
 Highlights have included Soggy the Bear and Biggles.
-Last year he surpassed himself when he actually got a congratulations from the author (Julian Clary) for his recreation of Mr Bold.
+The year before the Flying Fergus series was released he surpassed himself when he actually got a congratulations from the author (Julian Clary) for his recreation of Mr Bold.

 **The effort in creating the World Book Day costumes all comes from Chris – I stand and look on in wonder, as he makes these wonderful characters come to life.

-UPDATE: To find out how we got on with our Flying Fergus World Book Day costume, read my next blog: Was this the easiest World Book Day ever?
+UPDATE: To find out how we got on with our Flying Fergus World Book Day costume, and to get yet more inspiration on suitable outfits read my next blog: Was this the easiest World Book Day ever?

-Disclosure: This article contains affiliate links – if you make a purchase on Amazon through these links, we receive a small commission which helps fund the website.
+Disclosure: This article contains affiliate links – if you make a purchase on Amazon through these links, we receive a small commission which helps keep the website going.